HAIL PROTECTION: Our lake

 life due to the fibreglass mesh that keeps the lead plates (99.99% pure lead) separated.
 The Absorbed Glass Mat (AGM) holds the electrolyte like a sponge to eliminate

 spilling.
 All are valve regulated (See Note 1) and sealed so no spillage.
-But it is usually installed right side up for venting and a precaution to leakage.
-I install Panache's AGM right side up for both of these reasons.
+But it is usually installed right side up as a precaution to leakage and for venting.
+I installed Panache's AGM right side up for both of these reasons.
 The battery can be operated from -40C to +65C (-40F to 149F) so safe to leave on boat during winter, albeit at reduced capacity.
-This is Panache's current battery and is by far the least expensive battery due to its long life, $/days having finally died after 23 years of excellent service.
+This is Panache's current battery and is by far the least expensive battery due to its long life, $/days and having finally died after 23 years of excellent service.
 See Note 2.

 LEAD CARBON BATTERY - A CANBAT Lead Carbon battery is designed to recharge must faster than an AGM battery, which is very useful on a moving sailboat with shadows dancing across its solar panels.
 With a designed float life of over 20 years at 200C, it offers more than 2,000 cycles down to 50% depth of discharge (DoD).
 It is constructed with premium sealed lead-acid chemistry with added carbon ingredients to the negative electrodes.
 The carbon ingredients increase power and minimize sulfation.
 This battery has pure lead plates and is sealed so no spillage.
 It is usually installed right side up as a precaution to leakage.
 It can be operated from -40C to +65C (-40F to 149F) so safe to leave on boat during winter, albeit at reduced capacity.
 The model CLC100-12 battery with 8MM terminals will fit nicely under the SJ23 settee.